Home

 Watch Dogs-They make keen watch dogs!
 You can trust a Pomeranian to alert you with barking upon every knock at the door, ring of the bell or random cat who happens to wander onto her territory.

 Size- Pomeranians range between 3 to 7 pounds.
 They make great lap dogs and apartment life will suit his exercise needs well.
-If you're looking to make a Pom a pet, temperament should be your first consideration, not size.
+If you're looking to make a Pom a pet, temperament should be your first consideration, not size, but if you ARE searching for a Pomeranian in a teacup size, click here.

 Friendly-This is a very "people friendly" breed.
 Not especially shy or timid, he can be trusted not to nip at the heels of strangers.
 He's friendly with and tolerant of other animals, but can become defensive and suspicous around small children.